vmware-tanzu-labs/yaml-overlay-tool/docs/sections/kubernetesUseCases.md

     path: ./examples/kubernetes/manifests
 ```

-Now apply the changes by generating a new set of YAML files:
+Now, you can apply the changes by generating a new set of YAML files.

 `yot -i ./examples/kubernetes/addLabels.yaml -o /tmp/new`

-## Prepend a Private Registry URL to All Container Images
+## Prepend a private registry URL to all container images

-In this example we use the `format` action to take the images which are currently pointing to the Docker Hub registry (only base imagename:tag), and prepending with a private registry URL.
+In this example the `format` action lets you take images that are currently pointing to the Docker Hub registry (only base imagename:tag), and prepending with a private registry URL.

 ```yaml
 # privateContainerRegistry.yaml